-Nick is a Reader in the School of Biological Sciences and is currently the School's Director of Research.
+Nick is a Professor of Sensory Ecology in the School of Biological Sciences and is currently the School's Director of Research.
 His research concerns many aspects of visual ecology, animal vision and signalling.
 He is particularly interested in discovering new optical principles that animals exploit and how these influence visually guided behaviour.
 The lab has pioneered and uses many novel optical and behavioural techniques.

 Martin is a Royal Society University Research Fellow and holds a proleptic lectureship.
 His research focuses predominately on the visual ecology of marine and intertidal organisms.
 Specifically, he studies the detection of polarized light in mantis shrimps and fiddler crabs, colour vision in crustaceans and skin camouflage patterns in a variety of species, including nudibranchs, cuttlefish and zebra.